Separating non-collective effects in d-Au collisions: RESULTS AND DISCUSSIONS

+Thermal model calculations are often used to describe low-$p_T$ particle production in heavy-ion collisions.
+It would be interesting to see what a typical thermal model will predict for a system with a similar number of participants.
 The peripheral Au-Au (b=1.92 $R_{Au}$) collisions at 200 GeV have an equal number of participant nucleons as central d-Au collisions.
-The thermal part of the HYDJET++ model \cite{Lokhtin:2008xi} can be used as a good proxy of a perfect QGP medium formed by a similar number of participants.
-The HYDJET++ model describes the low-$p_T$ spectra reasonably well in Au-Au collisions.
-If a medium similar to Au-Au collisions forms in the d-Au system, the $p_T$ spectra should be described by the HYDJET++ calculations at a given $N_{part}$.
 The HYDJET++ model calculates the particle production on freeze-out hypersurfaces based on preset freeze-out conditions.
 The model rescales the effective volume of the fireball by a factor of $N_{part}(b)/N_{part}(b=0)$ for the peripheral collisions.
 We have simulated $5\times 10^5$ events using the HYDJET++ model (only the HYDRO part) for (b=1.92 $R_{Au}$).
-In Fig. 8, we have shown the HYDJET++ results for peripheral Au-Au collisions and d-Au results from the Angantyr model, along with the data points.
+In Fig. 7, we have shown the HYDJET++ results for peripheral Au-Au collisions and d-Au results from the Angantyr model, along with the data points.
 The HYDJET++ results significantly overpredict the Angantyr results and the experimental data for all particles.
 This suggests that the invariant yield observed in the d-Au collisions is smaller than the yield one would expect from a thermal model for a given $N_{part}$.
-Hence, a medium might be formed in d-Au collisions, but it is expected to be different from the ones observed in Au-Au or Pb-Pb collisions.
+However, the current implementation of PYTHIA can not fully describe the pp and peripheral d-Au data at 200 GeV.
+Hence, some deviation is expected while using Angantyr results as background.